Contentify/Contentify/readme.md

 Now run the updater script via console with `php <contentify>/public/update.php` or via browser with `http://localhost/public/update.php`.
 * Open `config/app.php` with a text editor and change the "name" property to the name of your website

-If you have created a module for Contentify 2.1 please also take a look at the [guide to upgrade to Larvel 5.3](https://laravel.com/docs/5.3/upgrade#upgrade-5.3.0) since the changes mentioned there may affect your code.
+If you have created a module for Contentify 2.1 or older please also take a look at the [guide to upgrade to Larvel 5.3](https://laravel.com/docs/5.3/upgrade#upgrade-5.3.0) since the changes mentioned there may affect your code.
 Especially take a look at the changes regarding routing (resource parameters and the `Route::controller` method which is no longer available).
+You also have to update the module providers.
+Compare your providers with those in Contentify's default modules to see the changes.

 ### Demo